Epic India to Nepal

 • 10 - Chitwan National Park Put on your safari hat this morning, as you'll drive to Chitwan National Park - UNESCO declared this park a World Heritage Site in 1984 and it offers some of the best wildlife viewing in Asia.
 Think the Jungle Book coming to life with rhinos, deer, monkeys and a wide array of birds, including Nepalese wild chickens.
 Tonight, you'll stay in a lodge near the park, listening out for the roars of tigers as you fall asleep to the sounds of nature

 • 12 - Kathmandu Today, you'll travel to your final destination - the Nepalese patchouli-scented capital of Kathmandu.
 Maybe book in for a massage or a yoga session when you arrive to ease those body kinks and settle into a meditative state.
-With the rest of your free time, you can visit the giant Buddhist Stupa at Bodnath or head out into the narrow streets - home to holy men, monks, bicycles and sacred cows.
+With the rest of your free time, you can visit the giant Buddhist Stupa at Boudhanath or head out into the narrow streets - home to holy men, monks, bicycles and sacred cows.
 Got a sweet tooth?
 Take one soft, fluffy ball of buffalo milk dough, deep fried until it's the texture of a doughnut, dropped into sugar syrup flavoured with cardamom powder, rose essence and saffron and eat!
 Your leader will know where to grab these delicacies.
-If you like, just chill out with a cool drink or grab some dinner with your group tonight.
-Kathmandu has some great spots for nightlife too, so you might want to say cheers to an epic trip and celebrate your last night together.
+Kathmandu has some great spots for nightlife too, so if you like, chill out with a cool drink or grab some dinner with your group tonight.

 • 14 - Trisuli River Take a morning drive over the rim of the Kathmandu Valley and soak up the views of the Ganesh and Lantang ranges.
 Then hit the waters for some whitewater rafting on the Trisuli River - this is the most popular river for rafting in all of Nepal.
 Soak up the thrill of the rapids, aptly named Ladies Delight, Rock Garden and Snell's Nose, among the beauty of the nearby gorges.
 Explore the magnificent scenery from the rapids, and then tonight, camp on the beach and enjoy a local meal under the stars.

 • 15 - Trisuli River - Pokhara This morning is for some more fun on the river, including negotiating the Monsoon and Upset rapids.
 In Kurintar, refuel your energy with a light lunch with your group and then drive to Pokhara.
-When you arrive, take an afternoon walk around the city with your leader, who will point out some of the best sights and sounds in the area including the gorgeous Phewa Lake.
+When you arrive, take an afternoon walk around the city with your leader, who will point out some sights and sounds in the area, including Phewa Lake.
 This evening is free for you to chill out at one of the many lakeside restaurants or bars.
 Maybe get yourself a plate of momos (dumplings) or a nourishing bowl of dal bhat (thick lentil or bean soup) for dinner tonight.

-• 17 - Tolkha Look east this morning - that's Landruk, the next village on your route.
-Look down - that's the Modi Kola River 600 m below.
+• 17 - Tolkha Look east this morning to Landruk, the next village on your route.
+Look down to the Modi Kola River 600 m below.
 Your breakfast this morning will be a refreshing start, with a mountain view so you can take it all in.
 When you've refuelled, start the trek towards Tolkha - where you'll be staying for the night.
 Along the way, take in the diverse scenery of the river below, the mountain above and the wild landscape on every side.
 The Annapurna range makes for a pretty great photo subject (and she's not shy, either).

 • 18 - Hemjakot This morning after some breakfast, you'll continue your trek from Tolkha to Hemjakot - the best spot to connect with some locals.
 As you start today's walk, you'll notice you're surrounded by pink and purple rhododendrons.
 Do you know what you won't see much of?
 Other people - this trail from Dhampus to Hemjakot is pretty remote, giving you the chance to really switch off and enjoy the scenery.
 Tonight, you'll stay with a local family.
 The homes in Hemjakot reflect the traditional style of this part of the Himalayas and are made from natural stones from this region.
 This displays a domestic style of architecture that has largely been overshadowed in Nepal's big cities.
 When you arrive, you'll experience the rural way of life in the mountains, gaining insight into the local culture of the Gurung population, who migrated here from Tibet.

 • 19 - Pokhara Say goodbye to your new friends in Hemjakot and head out again - this morning's trek is a short descent to Phedi.
-When you arrive, you'll take a transfer to Pokhara and arrive in time for lunch.
+When you arrive, transfer to Pokhara, arriving in time for lunch.
 Enjoy some free time in the afternoon to do all the things you didn't do the first time around in Pokhara - a popular choice is taking a rowboat (doonga) out on Phewa Lake.
-If there are blue skies today, you'll have mountain views for miles!
+If there are blue skies today, you'll have mountain views wherever you look.
 After, maybe check out the Tal Barahi Temple and the Shree Bindhyabasini Temple, which are both free to explore.

 • 20 - Kathmandu It's a long bus ride back to Kathmandu (so bring some snacks, road trip games and a good book).
-When you arrive, maybe grab a banana lassi to soak away the bus ride and say goodbye to your fellow travellers - with no further activities planned, your trip comes to an end this afternoon.
-If you'd like to stay longer and explore Kathmandu's nightlife further (what better way to celebrate a good trek?), just speak to your booking agent.
+When you arrive, maybe grab a banana lassi to soak away the bus ride.
+Tonight, you're free to explore Kathmandu's nightlife further (what better way to celebrate a good trek).

 • The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.